flutter/website/src/docs/release/breaking-changes/editable-text-focus-attachment.md

 ```

 For a comprehensive list of `Intent`s supported by the `EditableText` widget,
-please refer to the documentation of the `EditableText` widget.
+refer to the documentation of the `EditableText` widget.

 ## Timeline

 Landed in version: 2.6.0-12.0.pre<br>
 In stable release: not yet
-Reverted in version: xxx  (OPTIONAL, delete if not used)

 ## References